-- rash and itching - sudden wheezing, tightness of the chest or throat, or difficulty breathing - swollen eyelids, face, lips, tongue or other part of the body.
+- rash and itching - sudden wheezing, tightness of the chest or throat, or difficulty breathing - · swollen eyelids, face, lips, tongue or other part of the body.

-Contact a doctor immediately if you get any of these symptoms.
+Contact a doctor immediately if your child gets any of these symptoms.
 Stop using Mafamoz.